 The training is suitable for health care providers working in the field of addiction in its broadest definition and/or for people who are familiar (or trainers) with Mindfulness Based Stress Reduction, Mindfulness Based Cognitive Therapy and Mindfulness for Depression approaches.
 Group skills and teaching skills are preferred but not a requirement.

-One person is attending Mindfulness Based Addiction Recovery – Train the Trainer
+3 people are attending Mindfulness Based Addiction Recovery – Train the Trainer